 Stronger Evidence to Support a B-2 Visa Application

 For visitors that are currently unemployed, don’t have property and generally lack financial assets, it can be more difficult to demonstrate strong ties to their home country.
 In these cases, immigration officials become concerned that they will try to stay in the United States.
-An Affidavit of Support can help remove this doubt.
+A Declaration of Financial Support can help remove this doubt.

-Known as Form I-134, the Affidavit of Support shows that someone in the United States is willing to take financial responsibility for you.
+Known as Form I-134, Declaration of Financial Support, the form shows that someone in the United States is willing to take financial responsibility for you.
 If you can prove that you are financially independent or are employed in your home country, you typically don’t need a Form I-134.